MovingBlocks/movingblocks.github.com/docs/project-structure.md

 │   ├── layout      - The structure of the website, may be interpreted as a skeleton which is later filled with react components to bring it to life
-│   ├── pages       - Gatsby uses the pages directory to generate all the pages we see throughout the website² │   ├── template    - Not all pages needs to hard-coded, Gatsby uses templates to programmatically generate pages ³ ├── satic           - Images, Logos, robots.txt etc ├── ...
+│   ├── pages       - Gatsby uses the pages directory to generate all the pages we see throughout the website² │   ├── template    - Not all pages needs to hard-coded, Gatsby uses templates to programmatically generate pages ³ ├── static          - Images, Logos, robots.txt etc

+├── ...
 ├── gatsby-node.js  - Gatsby's website generating pipeline
 └── ...